1.2 Eligibility and Readiness Baseline

 DegreeNot requiredDo not build eligibility notes around degree ladders.

-A practical readiness checklist looks like this:
+A practical readiness checklist:

 • Can you identify stakeholders before selecting an action?

-Use eligibility facts carefully when answering questions about the exam itself.
-If a question asks who can apply, do not invent degree, title, or experience requirements.
-If a question asks how to prepare, remember that SHRM recommends a basic working knowledge of HR.
-Those two points can coexist: access is broad, while readiness still requires disciplined study.
+If you are new to HR, make the checklist concrete by pairing each topic with a workplace example — connect performance management to manager coaching, documentation, employee communication, and consistency.
+When a question asks who may apply, do not invent degree, title, or experience requirements.
+When a question asks how to prepare, remember SHRM recommends basic working HR knowledge or aligned academic preparation.
+Those two truths coexist: access is broad, while readiness still demands disciplined study.

 Test Your Knowledge